sugarlabs/help-activity/source/pippy_lessonplan.rst

 *OBJECTIVE: Learning the arithmetic use of Python, using operators and syntax*

-**Python Interpreter** can be introduced to the students, and how they can use it as a calculator.
-Providing them with questions on how to solve the sums, difference, multiplication etc, day-to-day problems and their solutions using Python can be introduced to the students.
+**Python Interpreter** can be introduced to the students and how they can use it as a calculator.
+Providing them with questions on how to solve the sums, difference, multiplication etc., day-to-day problems and their solutions using Python can be introduced to the students.

 Examples:

--  Find the sum of 258 chocolates and 600 toffees using the *Python Interpreter*
+-  Find the sum of 258 chocolates and 600 toffees using the *Python Interpreter*.

 >>> 258 + 600
 858